elementor/elementor-developers-docs/src/editor/elementor-panel.md

 ## Extending the Panels

 Some of these panels are extendible.
-Developers can add new elements to existing panels and we're working on an official way to create new panels without any of the workarounds currently used by some addon authors.
+Developers can add new elements to existing panels and we're working on an official way to create new panels, without the workarounds currently used by some addon authors.